Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ### Create an Outbound Share

 Let's go back to the stock price data story and assume we are the Account Administrator for Snowflake at a university.
-We have a trusted partner who wants to analyze the data in our `COMPANY_DATA` database on a near real-time basis.
+We have a trusted partner who wants to analyze the data in our `CYBERSYN_COMPANY_DATA` database on a near real-time basis.
 This partner also has their own Snowflake account in the same region as our account.
 So let's use secure data sharing to allow them to access this information.

 Navigate to **Data** > **Private Sharing**, then at the top of the tab click **Shared by My Account**.
 Click the **Share** button in the top right corner and select **Create a Direct Share**:

 ![shares outbound button](assets/10Share_2.png)
 <!-- dash to update -->

-Click **+ Select Data** and navigate to the `COMPANY_DATA` database and `CYBERSYN` schema.
+Click **+ Select Data** and navigate to the `CYBERSYN_COMPANY_DATA` database and `CYBERSYN` schema.
 Select the 2 tables we created in the schema and click the **Done** button:

 ![share fields](assets/10Share_3.png)
 <!-- dash to update -->